Nickelodeon Studios: Remnants

-On November 9, 2006, Universal announced that Stage 18 would be redesigned to become a 1,000-seat permanent venue for the Blue Man Group's self-titled residency show.
-The new venue opened on June 1, 2007, sponsored by Sharp Aquos until 2012.
+On November 9, 2006, Universal announced that Soundstage 18 would be redesigned to become a 1,000-seat permanent venue for the Blue Man Group's self-titled residency show.
+The new theatre opened on June 1, 2007, and was sponsored by Sharp Aquos until 2012.
 Their residency ended on February 1, 2021, leaving Soundstage 18 vacant.

-The Nickelodeon time capsule buried by the network in 1992 was removed in August 2007 and reburied at the Nickelodeon Suites Resort.
-Upon the hotel's closure in 2016, it was reburied at the Nickelodeon Animation Studio and is set to be opened on April 30, 2042.
+The Nickelodeon time capsule buried by the network in 1992 was removed in August 2006 and reburied at the Nickelodeon Suites Resort.
+Upon the hotel's closure and rebranding in 2016, it was reburied at the Nickelodeon Animation Studio and is set to be opened on April 30, 2042.
+The time capsule's original cover was sold by Heritage Auctions in 2022 for $19,200.

 Nickelodeon returned to film My Family's Got Guts in 2008, using some of the former Nickelodeon Studios facilities including the green room.
-Training was in Stage 19, and the actual production was filmed nearby on Stages 23 and 24.
+Training was in Soundstage 19, and the actual production was filmed nearby on Soundstages 23 and 24.

 The complex became popular for urban exploration, as Universal left much of the original Nickelodeon branding intact for years after the studio closed.
-In 2012, YouTube personality adamthewoo gained access to Stage 19 and the upper floors of the video production building, documenting vastly untouched murals and decor from the heyday of the studios.
-A majority of these remnants have since been removed.
+In 2012, YouTube personality adamthewoo gained access to Soundstage 19 and the upper floors of Building 17, documenting vastly untouched murals and decor from the heyday of the studios.
+A majority of these remnants were removed following a 2018 renovation.

-Stage 19 and the video production building are now home to Bally Sports Florida and its sister network, Bally Sports Sun.